 John, a founding member of Riverrock, started on the bass guitar in his first professional band, the Harter Brothers, in the early 1970s.
 After picking up the banjo to learn the Taj Mahal style of blues banjo, he discovered he was becoming a fan of bluegrass.
 In the first year of Riverrock, John took first place in Kansas City in the Nitty Gritty Dirt Band banjo contest sponsored by Gibson Guitars.
 John has recorded and released several experimental banjo albums on the internet where he concentrates on classical atonal performances using multi-track recording methods.
 He’s no slouch on the pedal steel guitar, either.
 And, when he’s on bass, he shows he’s still just as comfortable laying down a solid, tasty bass line as he is breathing.
 John is also an educator and teaches English courses at two Kansas City area colleges.

 Paul, John’s younger brother, is also a founding member of Riverrock.
 Although all the other members then were in their twenties, Paul began performing in night clubs when he was only sixteen years old.
 He was called “the kid”, but his flat-picking on the bluegrass numbers sounded like someone who had been performing professionally for years.
 His tenacious work ethic drove him to pick up the fiddle to supplement the loss of the band’s original fiddle player.
 He surprised even his band mates when, after a few short months, he was able to play fiddle songs in concert in front of a cheering crowd at Kansas City’s Municipal Auditorium when Riverrock opened for Jerry Lee Lewis.
-Paul played for most of the 1980s and 90s as a member of Nearly Famous and today also performs with Kansas City’s Bureman & O’Rourke.
+Paul played for most of the 1980s and 90s as a member of Nearly Famous and today also performs with Kansas City’s Bureman & O’Rourke, who were inducted into the Kansas Music Hall of Fame in 2019.

 Allen has been a force in the Kansas City music scene since his high school years when he formed the power trio, Stone Wall, who played at the legendary Cowtown Ballroom.
 Besides his contributions on guitar, harmonica, lead vocals and songwriting for Neon Blue, his classic soul, funk and party band of over twenty years, Allen has an extensive list of other commercial and music credits.
 These include the popular Chiefs/Price Chopper commercials ("Get Fired Up"), and the soundtrack to the movie "Ninth Street", starring Isaac Hayes and Martin Sheen, which won the Independent Film Channel Award.
 As a musicologist, Allen was hired by Atlantic Records to work on the 9-CD boxed set "The Complete Stax/Volt Singles, Vol. 1", which was nominated for a Grammy.
 Allen grew up in a musical family.
 His parents, Lou & Betty Blasco, were music publishers and song writers.
 Allen’s mom co-wrote the hit “My Happiness,” and both parents were inducted into the Kansas Music Hall of Fame in 2008.